 Wynnstay Place – now occupied by Bowen, Son and Watson – has an interesting history.
 It stands on the corner of King Street and Regent Street and was first named on an 1833 map of Wrexham.
 According to AN Palmer, King Street was laid out in 1828 and was the first residential street built in Wrexham.
 The seven houses closest to Rhosddu Road – Gwersyllt Place were owned by Richard Kirk Esq of Gwersyllt Hill.

-In Pigot & Co’s Directory of 1828-29, there is no mention of King Street, but among the names listed are two in New Street: “Nobility, Gentry and Clergy” – Captain Thomas Watson and “Academies and Schools”, a boarding a day school owned by a Miss Kendall.
+Firstly, in Pigot & Co’s Directory of 1828-29, there is no mention of King Street, but among the names listed are two in New Street: “Nobility, Gentry and Clergy” – Captain Thomas Watson and “Academies and Schools”, a boarding a day school owned by a Miss Kendall.

 Thomas Creswick Watson

-When he died, his property Wynnstay Place was valued at £3,200 and he had nearly £4,000 invested in government bonds.
+He had nearly £4,000 invested in government bonds.
 A substantial sum at that time.

-His son, George Watson, was born in 1795 and became a Lieutenant in the same regiment as his father.
+Moreover, his son, George Watson, was born in 1795 and became a Lieutenant in the same regiment as his father.
 George retired on half-pay and he and his wife emigrated to Australia in 1839.
 He died on 4th July, 1866 at “Wynnstay”, Lexton, Victoria, Australia.
 It’s interesting that he named his home after Wynnstay in Wrexham.